 My main research is developing several stream temperature models.
 The emphasis is on statistical modeling at the scale of the contiguous United States.

 - TempEst 2 is essentially a daily-resolution version of TempEst 1, built using an interpretable, geostatistical approach.
 It estimates daily mean and maximum temperatures across the CONUS.
-(Manuscript in review.)
 TempEst 2 implements what could be called a “regime-oriented” approach, where it estimates the quantitative thermal regime of the stream (seasonal variation and weather sensitivity), then applies that to actual weather data.
-This approach is called SCHEMA, or “Seasonal Conditions Historical Estimation with Modeled daily Anomaly”.
+This approach is called SCHEMA, or “Seasonal Conditions Historical Expectation with Modeled daily Anomaly”.
+The manuscript is in review; development and validation data, and a demo notebook, are available on HydroShare and the code is on GitHub.

 Software